livebook-dev/livebook/README.md

 The following environment variables configure Livebook:

-  * LIVEBOOK_AUTOSAVE_PATH - sets the directory where notebooks with no file are saved.
-Defaults to livebook/notebooks/ under the default user cache location.
-    You can pass "none" to disable this behaviour.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.

+  * LIVEBOOK_DATA_PATH - the directory to store Livebook configuration.
+    Defaults to "livebook" under the default user data directory.

   * LIVEBOOK_DEFAULT_RUNTIME - sets the runtime type that is used by default when none is started explicitly for the given notebook.
 Must be either "standalone" (Elixir standalone), "mix[:PATH]" (Mix standalone), "attached:NODE:COOKIE" (Attached node) or "embedded" (Embedded).
     Defaults to "standalone".

+  * LIVEBOOK_HOME - sets the home path for the Livebook instance.
+This is the default path used on file selection screens and others.
+Defaults to the user's operating system home.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.